rubymotion-community/sugarcube/README.md

 ------------------------

 I have mixed feelings about adding this extension, but **I** needed it, so maybe you will, too...
-Usually `UITabBarController`s have a static number of tabs, but in my case, I needed to be able to add one later, when a certain condition was met.
+Usually a `UITabBarController` has a static number of tabs, but in my case, I needed to be able to add one later, when a certain condition was met.